glow-xyz/nftoken/docs/pages/docs/overview.md

 With Metaplex, this costs about 10M Lamports or $0.32.

-### NFToken is Simple and Easy to Understand
+### NFToken is Simple and Easy to Use

-A Metaplex NFT with a Collection requires mint, token, metadata, and edition accounts for the NFT and another set for the collection.
+Metaplex requires 4 separate accounts for each NFT.
+This makes it incredibly difficult to do simple queries like finding all NFTs and owners for a collection.
+In addition, this complex structure has caused security issues.

-An NFToken NFT with a Collection requires two accounts: one for the NFT and one for the collection.
+NFToken is incredibly simple which makes it easy to build on top of and query.

 ### NFToken Doesn't Require the Terminal